 At NGFS, we take learning outside the classroom.

 Resource classes are part of the daily schedule.
-Students receive instruction in Art, Coding, Music, PE, and Spanish from teachers with expertise in those curriculum areas.
-Every Friday, kindergarteners take part in service learning by making Cowperson Stew for those in need in the Greensboro area.
+Students receive instruction in Art, Coding, Music, PE, and Spanish from teachers with expertise in those curriculum areas, and every Friday, kindergarteners take part in service learning projects.

 One visit to the NGFS kindergarten classroom convinced us that this was the perfect place for our kids.
 In addition to the strong academic program, the social program is top-notch.
 NGFS kids learn how to be a good friend, how to resolve conflicts and work together, and how to appreciate each individual’s unique qualities.
 The teachers really know each child, and the whole community ensures the school lives up to its mission.
 Our kids are excited about learning, and can’t wait to get to school every day.” - Current Parents